sgawe11/rag-on-gh200/README.md

 **8. The final step is to verify the RAG solution, there are a series of steps for this.**

-In a new terminal, we need to set up a port tunnel to our server.
+(a) In a new terminal on your local computer, we need to set up a port tunnel to our server.
+Insert your system's IP in the designated area `user@XX.XXX.XXX.XX`.
+> What does this command do?
+We will be using port `9999` on the local computer, and tunneling to the FastAPI server that is hosted on the remote system at port `8071`.

 ```
-ssh -L 9999:localhost:8071 nvidia@10.185.125.XX
+ssh -L 9999:localhost:8071 user@XX.XXX.XXX.XX
 - Password: <insert password>
 ```

-Open up a tab in your browser.
+(b) Open up a tab in your browser.
 Go to this URL http://localhost:9999/docs#/.

-Upload a `.txt` document.
+(c) Upload a `.txt` document.
 > You should see something akin to `"message": "File uploaded successfully"`

+(d) Test the RAG by asking a question related to the document you uploaded.